harkin7765/SAUQA/README.md

 -Low contrast object detectability (LCOD)

 Depending on the construction of the phantom used the regions of interest will have to be modified.

+While every attempt has been made to ensure the program functions as expected and produces accurate results, users will need to staisfy themselves that this is the case.